SrBrahma/GitHub-Repository-Manager/README.md

 ##### "githubRepositoryManager.clonedRepositoriesSearch.searchOnDefaultCloneDirectory"_
 Search for cloned repos on the "git.defaultCloneDirectory" path setting.
 Only applies if 'git.defaultCloneDirectory' is set.

-At the current (v0.2.0), cloned repositories may only be found using this option.
+Currently, cloned repositories may only be found using this option.
 ##### Default: true